-Of course, the value of high-quality health insurance has always been measured by more than potential cost-savings on care or a specialist visit copay.
+The value of high-quality health insurance has always been measured by more than potential cost-savings on care or a specialist visit copay.
 The value of health insurance plays a role in creating stability and continuity, and it can have a positive impact on employees and their families physical, mental, and financial health.
-The sense of security in knowing you have coverage that meets your needs today and can adapt to life’s changes tomorrow—without breaking the bank—is invaluable.
+The sense of security in knowing you have coverage that meets your needs today and can adapt to life’s changes tomorrow — without breaking the bank — is invaluable.

-If the ongoing health crisis has made the value of quality coverage clearer, the ensuing economic pressure now facing all businesses highlights the importance of being a confident consumer of health insurance for your team.
-At Justworks, we know cost is top of mind as you navigate taking care of your people in the best way possible during this challenging time.
+If the constantly changing industry has made the value of quality coverage clearer, the ensuing economic pressure facing all businesses highlights the importance of being a confident consumer of health insurance for your team.
+At Justworks, we know cost is top of mind as you navigate taking care of your people in the best way possible.

-As we’ve outlined on our blog, our goal this year is not only to create a seamless health insurance renewals process for you—but a better and more human experience, too.
+As we’ve outlined on our blog, our goal is not only to create a seamless health insurance renewals process for you — but a better and more human experience, too.
 We’re focused on giving you more context on control, so you have the information you need to make the best decisions for your business and on behalf of your team.

 As part of that commitment, let’s take a closer look at what goes into determining your health insurance renewal rates each year.